 Solution

-We implemented a design and construct approach in recognition of the fixed completion date, early cost certainty and need to maintain control of the briefing and stakeholder engagement process.
+The team also implemented a design and construct approach in recognition of the fixed completion date, early cost certainty and need to maintain control of the briefing and stakeholder engagement process.

 Outcome

 After an incredible four-year journey, the AHMS was opened in February 2017 – on time and on budget.
-Bringing together more than 1600 students and 600 researchers in an innovative environment, it is already providing the space for better health solutions to be created which will ultimately lead to better health outcomes in the future.
+Bringing together more than 1600 students and 600 researchers in an innovative environment, it is providing the space for better health solutions to be created which will ultimately lead to better health outcomes in the future.

 Mott MacDonald has provided excellent project management support for the AHMS in unusually challenging circumstances.
 The delivery of an exceptionally significant building on time and on budget given the significant scope, access, design and value management and other challenges is a testament to everyone who worked on the project in general and the talented and hardworking Mott MacDonald team in particular.